Cabana Pool Bar Hosts Media Party to Announce OpeningJune 12, 2013 No Comments

 By Lori Bosworth and Sonja Cloutier

 Torontonicity was invited to the Cabana Pool Bar Media Party on Wednesday, June 12 in anticipation of the official opening of the bar on Saturday, June 15, 2013.
 Charles Khabouth, reknown for his upscale Toronto restaurants and bars including Cube (formerly Ultra), La Société.
 Spice Route, Buonanotte and the Guvernment to name a few, has revamped the former Docks patio into a Miami-Vegas-styled luxe poolside lounge.
-Upon entering the 50,000 square foot patio, it’s clear this high end bar is intent on providing an unsurpassed luxury experience.
+Upon entering the 50,000 square foot patio, it’s clear this high end bar-patio is intent on providing an unsurpassed luxury experience and we would already proclaim that Cabana is one of the best patios in Toronto.

 If you are a fan of Pad Thai, you’ll definitely want to try the Vegan Coconut Tomato Pad Thai, a non greasy, healthy version that will leave you feeling virtuous.
 Served in a take-out style carton, the portion is deceptively large and features tasty pieces of grilled tofu, bean sprouts, peanuts and scallions.